aeroroboticscomp/ARC_tutorials/docs/source/hardware.rst

 Kit Hardware
 =========================================

+Note: The 2021-2022 kit hardware is still being finalized.
+Below, you can find the overview of the 2019-2020 kit, which should be similar to this year's kit, and can be used as a starting point.

 This is a brief run-down on the components that will be found when you open the kit box.

 .. image:: ../source/Pictures/unwrapped.jpg